RishabhRD/450DSA/stack/important.md

 Question only allows to use a stack as data structure.
 So we need to somehow take the first half element in right order to stack and then interleave both.

+## 29.cc : Circular tour

+Here we enqueue the petrol pump as we visit.
+If fuel is low, then we remove the petrol pumps from queue.